 Amazon may be customer-centric for the most part, but it also values its sellers – constantly working to address their concerns and providing them with an improved selling experience.
 The Amazon Seller Lending program is a good example of that.

 Amazon Lending is a financial assistance program offered by Amazon to qualified sellers.
 It includes loans and lines of credit to help sellers scale their stores and build a successful business.

 The available financing starts from $1000 and goes to a maximum of $750,000 with terms shorter than 12 months.
 Repayments are made daily or weekly over the period depending on the agreement.

-- Providing Better Product Offerings: Looking to improve the quality, design, or material of your product?
+- Providing Better Product Offerings: Looking to improve your product’s quality, design, or material?
 Want to create new bundles?
 Amazon lending can be a great financing option to achieve that.